-You can shop any essentials you need here.
+You can shop for any essential oils you need here.

 guide to making a dry scalp hair mask

-First, the 2 tablespoons of coconut oil needs to be just barely melted but not hot.
-To soften your coconut oil, place in a glass bowl and microwave for 5-10 second increments, making sure to check on it each time.
+First, the 2 tablespoons of coconut oil need to be just barely melted but not hot.
+To soften your coconut oil, place it in a glass bowl and microwave for 5-10 second increments, making sure to check on it each time.

-Once the coconut oil is melted, add 4 tablespoons of jojoba oil to the glass bowl.
+Once the coconut oil is softened, add 4 tablespoons of jojoba oil to the glass bowl.
 Mix well to combine.

-Add in 30 drops of essential oils (see above for essential oil blend inspiration) to the coconut oil and jojoba oil mixture.
+Add 30 drops of essential oils (see above for essential oil blend inspiration) to the coconut oil and jojoba oil mixture.
 Stir to combine.
 Selecting the essential oils is the fun part of this recipe.
 Make sure to pick the ones that are best for your needs and see what works for you.
-My personal recipe uses 10 drops Ylang Ylang, 10 drops Cedarwood and 10 drops Lavender essential oils.
+My personal recipe uses 10 drops of Ylang Ylang, 10 drops of Cedarwood, and 10 drops of Lavender essential oils.

 For best results, put the hair mask in the fridge for 1-2 hours before using.
 Putting the hair mask in the fridge will allow it to thicken for easier application.
-This DIY hair mask makes enough for multiple uses, so I recommend storing it in an 4oz glass mason jar with a tight fitting lid.
+This DIY hair mask makes enough for multiple uses, so I recommend storing it in a 4oz glass mason jar with a tight-fitting lid.

 homemade hair mask for dry scalp